AdrianValentinCiu/TechBlog-App/README.md

 - A user can delete his/her topic
 - A user can edit a message
 - A user can block another user from his/her topic
-- A user can edit
+- A user can edit their messages
 ---